facebookresearch/DrQA/scripts/distant/README.md

 The generated datasets are already in the preprocessed format required for the [Document Reader training](../reader/README.md#training).
 To combine different distantly supervised datasets, simply concatenate the files.

 By default, the script will put all the generated data in the training set (specified as `.dstrain`).
 To hold out some data for fine tuning, adjust the `--dev-split` parameter (for multi-tasking the standard SQuAD dev set can be used).
-The generated dev set will end with `.dstrain`.
+The generated dev set will end with `.dsdev`.

 Note that if the dataset has answers in the form of regular expressions (e.g. CuratedTrec), the `--regex` flag must be set.